oisinmulvihill/gcp_and_terraform_initial_template/README.rst

 Terraform and Google Template Set up
 ====================================

-A template repository to get an organisation off the ground using Terraform with Google Cloud.

 .. image:: assets/howtotemplate.png
     :align: center
     :alt: Please "Use this template".

 Please click "Use this template" button to create your own repository based off this one.
+This repository aims to get an organisation off the ground using Terraform with Google Cloud.

 Required: